akeneo/pim-api-docs/content/rest-api/authentication.md

 ::: tips
 **You don't know your PIM version?**
 You can find it in the `version` line of the `System/System information` page.
-If the version looks like a datetime, you use one of our SaaS offer, so please check the _Since the PIM v4_ paragraph.
+If the version looks like a datetime, you use one of our SaaS offers, so please check the _Since the PIM v4_ paragraph.
 :::

 ### Since the PIM v4